 Fundraising can be a time-consuming process, but emerging managers can benefit from leveraging available resources to augment their efforts.
 Consider partnering with a third-party marketing firm to expand your reach and connect with investors who might not have been otherwise accessible to you.

 Additionally, grow your network by leveraging industry associations and conferences to gain new insights and connections with others in your field.
-These strategies will have a higher impact in growing your resources that will ultimately support your fundraising strategy.
+These strategies will have a higher impact on growing your resources, which will ultimately support your fundraising strategy..

 The Bottom Line